 Hiking Seasons and Conditions

-The summer season runs from approximately May 15–October 31 (conditions permitting), at which time the backcountry is accessible.
-Most, but not all, routes require a backcountry permit (see individual hike descriptions for more details) and are thus only accessible during summer season.
-Several trails that do not require a backcountry permit can also be enjoyed in early spring and late fall, and offer possibilities for snowshoeing and cross-country skiing in winter.
-All routes are well above 8,000 feet in elevation, and many are quite exposed and can be potentially hazardous during monsoon season (generally June–August) due to lightning.
+The summer season runs from approximately May 15–November 14 (conditions permitting), during which time the backcountry is accessible.
+Many hiking trails are accessed via the backcountry vehicle route and are only accessible during the summer season.
+Frontcountry trails can be enjoyed year-round, with possibilities for snowshoeing and cross-country skiing in winter.
+All routes are well above 8,000 feet in elevation, and many are highly exposed, which can be hazardous during monsoon season (generally June–August) due to lightning.
 It is possible to experience all four seasons in one day, and weather conditions can change rapidly, so be sure to be properly equipped with adequate clothing, including rain gear.
 This landscape has suffered extensive damage from wildfires, so do not linger when passing through a burned area and do not enter a burned area in high winds.
 Some routes pass through drainages or dry streambeds (arroyos), which can flood without warning.

-The maze of logging and ranching roads of the past create excellent avenues into this beautiful landscape, but navigation can be confusing.
+The maze of logging and ranching roads of the past creates excellent avenues into this beautiful landscape, but navigation can be confusing.
 Some signage exists, but as a new unit to the National Park Service, Valles Caldera is in the process of developing its trail management and maintenance plan.
 Improvements to some routes will be made, while others may be decommissioned.
-For your safety, please take a navigable map and compass or GPS.
-Some smartphone applications can also help you navigate, but be sure to pick one that is functional in "airplane mode" and out of the service area.
-Most applications will meet this criteria by default.
+For your safety, please take a map and compass or GPS.
+Some smartphone applications can also help you navigate, but be sure to pick one that is functional in "airplane mode" and offline.
 Avenza Maps has a free version, and once downloaded, you can search their library of maps.
 In the library, search for the free Valles Caldera National Preserve map.
 Make sure to download it to your phone before leaving your service area.
 Using Avenza, this map will show you in real time, where you are within the preserve.
-Be sure to put your device into airplane mode so that you save your valuable battery life.
-Always have a paper map for backup.
+Be sure to put your device into airplane mode so that you conserve battery life, and always have a paper map for backup.

-Valles Caldera is home to a wide variety of animals, from the thousands of elk for which it’s famous, to black bears, mountain lions, coyotes, badgers, and prairie dogs, as well as many species of birds, smaller mammals, and reptiles.
+Valles Caldera is home to a wide variety of animals: elk, black bears, mountain lions, coyotes, badgers, and prairie dogs, as well as many species of birds, fish, smaller mammals, and reptiles.
 Do not approach or attempt to touch any wildlife.
 In the event that you encounter a black bear or mountain lion, raise your arms to appear as large as possible, make a lot of noise, throw rocks, back away slowly, and avoid eye contact.
 Do not run, and if it charges, stand your ground and fight back.